Hunsu/openapi-helper/README.md

 ---

 ## **License**
-This plugin is licensed under MIT.
+This plugin is licensed under the MIT license.
 Feel free to use, modify, and distribute the plugin as per the license terms.

 ---